“You’re only as strong as the weakest link in your chain.”

 If you’ve read any of my prior social media tips and observations, you know that Inside Edge PR has derived significant benefit from LinkedIn and other social media: new clients, stronger relationships, media coverage, and the development of social-media workshops that have led to more work.

-And here’s the biggest reason why: I’ve sought to help as many of my links as possible…without seeking anything in return.
+And here’s the biggest reason why: I’ve sought to help as many of my links as possible–I have written over 60 recommendations, for example–without seeking anything in return.

 That’s not bragging, and that’s not charity–it’s straight-up common sense about human nature.
 Think of it this way: when is the best time to buy a car or sell a house?